 Laure, in contrast with her girly little sister Jeanne in the French movie Tomboy.

-Film/Hellboy: Liz isn't particularly tomboyish in the first film, but with her snarky attitude and combat boots becomes the tomboy to regal, demurePrincess Nuala.
+Hellboy: Liz isn't particularly tomboyish in the first film, but with her snarky attitude and combat boots becomes the tomboy to the regal, demurePrincess Nuala in the sequel.

 After Dark has beautiful fashion-model Eri and her little intelligent sister with short hair and tomboyish characteristics, Mari.
 This Trope is subverted, though.
 They have drifted way apart and "have lived two different lives" in the same house.